scollier/summit2014DockerLab/summit_lab.md

 **Inspect Environment variables**

-Run the container in interactive mode to take a look at the environment variables.
+Run the container.

-    docker run -i -t --link mariadb:db -v /var/www/html/ -p 80:80 --name mediawiki_env summit/mediawiki bash
+    docker run -d --link mariadb:db  -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki

-Once inside the container, print the envirnment variable
+Check out the link that was made.

+    docker ps | grep media

+Notice in the *NAMES* column no the mariadb container and how the link is represented.

+Inspect the container and get volume information:

+    docker ps | grep -i media

+Inspec the volume now.

+    docker inspect --format '{{ .Volumes }}' mediawiki

+Now take the output of the *docker inspect* command and use the UUID from that in the next command.

+    ls /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>

+Ensure the dynamically created directory has the proper SELinux context

+    chcon -Rvt svirt_sandbox_file_t /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>/

+Use *nsenter* to enter the container and have a look at the environment variables.
+Get the *PID*

+    nsenter -m -u -n -i -p -t $(docker inspect --format '{{ .State.Pid }}' mediawiki) /bin/bash

+Check out the environment variables.

     env | grep DB